Modulation Spaces and Representations for Rieffel's Quantization: The Abelian case

-These new modulation mappings are closer to those used in studying the standard Weyl calculus; they can also be used in our framework to induce modulation-type spaces. \end{remark}

-\section{The abelian case}
+\section{The Abelian case}

-If $\A$ is Abelian, by Gelfand theory, it is isomorphic (and will be identified) to $\C(\Si)$, the $C^*$-algebra of all complex continuous functions on the locally compact space $\Si$ which converge to zero at infinity.
+If $\A$ is Abelian, by Gelfand theory, it is isomorphic (and will be identified) to $C_0(\Si)$\,, the $C^*$-algebra of all complex continuous functions on the locally compact space $\Si$ that converge to zero at infinity.
 The space $\Si$ is a homeomorphic copy of the Gelfand spectrum of $\A$ and it is compact iff $\A$ is unital.
-Then the group $\Th$ of automorphisms is induced by an action (also called $\Th$) of $\Xi$ by homeomorphisms of $\Si$.
-We are going to use the convention
+Then the group $\Th$ of automorphisms is induced by an action (also called $\Th$) of $\Xi$ by homeomorphisms of $\Si$\,.
+We use the convention

-as well as the notation $\Th_X(\si)=\Th(X,\si)=\Th_\si(X)$ for the $X$-transform of the point $\si$\,.
+as well as the notation $\Th_X(\si) = \Th(X,\si) = \Th_\si(X)$ for the $X$-transform of the point $\si$.

-We discuss shortly "orthogonality matters".
-On $\Si$ we also consider a $\Th$-invariant measure $d\si$ and work with scalar products of the form